microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-08.md

 kubectl get crd
 ```

 Now we can create a database.
-You can either use azdata, or yaml posted to your gitops repo.
-Here the azdata way:
+You can either use the Azure Data CLI (`azdata`), or yaml posted to your gitops repo.
+Here is the `azdata` way:

 ```shell
 # Deploy Azure Database for Postgres (will take around 30-40 minutes)